-- Basic Assessment Report for the Pelly-Fairfield 132kV powerline.
-Cognisance of the Environmental Authorisation must be taken once it has been issued.
-Where necessary, this EMPr must be amended to comply with the Environmental Authorisation; - Permits or licences that may need to be acquired at the time of construction such as a Water Use License in terms of the National Water Act, 1998 (Act No. 36 of 1998); and - All acts, ordinances and by-laws relevant to the proposed project.
+- Final Basic Assessment Report (FBAR) for the Wolvekrans 132kV Power Line: - The EA for the Wolvekrans 132kV Power Line if it has been issued by DEA.
+Where necessary, this EMPr must be amended to comply with the conditions of the EA, if granted; - Permits and/or licences that may need to be acquired before construction of the proposed power line, i.e. Water Use License (WUL) in terms of the National Water Act, 1998 (Act No. 36 of 1998); and - All acts, ordinances and by-laws relevant to the proposed project.